punyapatkha/gcp_terraform_01/README.md

 4.Config project name and service account key in main.tf

-5.Run Terraform plan to show current plan
+5.Run Terraform plan on your local to show current plan

+    Terraform plan

-6.Run Terraform apply to create infrastructure
+6.Run Terraform apply on your local to create infrastructure

+    Terraform apply

-7.SSH into VM install git and pull this repository
+7.SSH into Ubuntu VM ( Compute Engine ) install git and pull this repository

     $sudo apt-get install git-core